ct-js/docs.ctjs.rocks/docs/sounds.md

 ### `playVariant(name: string, deviation, number)`

-Plays a variant of a sound by applying a small randomized speed value.
+Plays a variant of a sound by applying a small randomized speed value (useful for step or coin sound for example).
 `deviation`: A higher number means a bigger variant (depends also on sound).
 Default is 0.1.

 ### `toggleMuteAll()`